What is Wacatac trojan?

 |Removal||Wacatac trojan removal guide|

-How to remove Wacatac trojan (Malware removal guide)
+How to remove Wacatac trojan (Virus removal guide)

 If you accidentally run the file attached to a spam email, or suspect that your computer is infected with the Wacatac trojan, then you need to follow the steps, which are given below.
 You may find some minor differences in your MS Windows install.
 No matter, you should be okay if you follow the steps outlined below: kill Wacatac process, remove Wacatac file, scan computer for malware.
 Some of the steps will require you to reboot your personal computer or close this web-site.
 So, read this guidance carefully, then bookmark this page or open it on your smartphone for later reference.

-To remove Wacatac trojan, complete the steps below:
+To remove Wacatac trojan, use the following steps:

 Press CTRL, ALT, DEL keys together.

 Click Task Manager.
-Select the “Processes” tab, look for something suspicious that is the Wacatac trojan then right-click it and select “End Task” or “End Process” option.
+Select the “Processes” tab, look for Wacatac trojan then right-click it and select “End Task” or “End Process” option.
 If your Task Manager does not open or the Windows reports “Task manager has been disabled by your administrator”, then follow the guide: How to Fix Task manager has been disabled by your administrator.

 Disable Wacatac trojan start-up

-Select the “Start-Up” tab, look for something suspicious that is the Wacatac trojan, right click to it and select Disable.
+Select the “Start-Up” tab, look for something suspicious that is the Wacatac virus, right click to it and select Disable.

 Close Task Manager.